List of centuries in women's Twenty20 International cricket

-The highest individual score of 161 not out in WT20Is was achieved by Bahrain's Deepika Rasangika against Saudi Arabia in March 2022.
-At 38 years and 99 days, she was also the oldest player to score a WT20I century.
+The highest individual score of 169 in WT20Is was achieved by Lucia Taylor of Argentina.
+At 38 years and 99 days, Bahrain's Deepika Rasangika scored 161 not out against Saudi Arabia in March 2022 and became the oldest player to score a WT20I century.
 At the age of 16 years and 233 days, Uganda's Prosscovia Alako became the youngest player to score a WT20I century when she made 116 against Mali at the 2019 Kwibuka Women's T20 Tournament in Rwanda.
-Australia's Alyssa Healy is the only designated wicket-keeper to have scored a WT20I century.
+Australia's Alyssa Healy is one of only three designated wicket-keepers to have scored a WT20I century, the others being Pakistan's Muneeba Ali (twice) and Ireland's Amy Hunter.
+The only woman to have scored back-to-back T20I centuries is Maria Castiñeiras for Argentina against Chile in October 2023.

-As of October 2025, a total of 38 centuries have been scored by 32 different players, from 20 national teams, after over 1,200 WT20I matches.
+As of October 2025, a total of 68 centuries have been scored by 47 different players from 28 national teams after over 2,400 WT20I matches.